Search

 N/A Hills 18" Apart 7 ft Hills 18" Apart50 - 70 days

-Slicing Cucumber Seed Planting Information:
+Slicing Cucumber Planting Information:

 Cucumbers don't do well if roots are disturbed, so it is best to plant seeds directly in the garden.
-Plant your seeds in soil, 2 to 3 weeks after last frost, when soil and air temperature is at least 60 F. Thin so there are 4 plants per hill.
+Plant your seeds in soil, 2 to 3 weeks after the last frost, when the soil and air temperature is at least 60°F. Thin so there are 4 plants per hill.
 Cucumbers can also be grown in rows instead of hills, spacing 24" apart in rows 24 - 36" apart.
 Trellised plants can be grown as close as 10" apart.
-Cucumbers only take 55 to 65 days to maturity, so you can have multiple harvest by growing 2 to 3 weeks apart.
+Cucumbers only take 55 to 65 days to maturity, so you can have multiple harvests by growing 2 to 3 weeks apart.
 Plants grow 1 ft tall and vines spread up to 6 ft.

-Warning: Do not plant in cold wet soil or you may experience poor germination!
+Warning: Do not plant in cold, wet soil, or you may experience poor germination!

 Soil Requirements:

-Requires fertile soil in a well drained location in the garden.
-Apply much and grass clippings, or straw around base of plant.
+Requires fertile soil in a well-drained location in the garden.
+Apply mulch, grass clippings, or straw around the base of the plant.

 Water Requirements:

 The soil should be continuously moist.
 Water well during dry and hot spells.
-Make sure plants get ½" water per week.
+Make sure plants get ½" of water per week.

 Fertilizer Requirements: